nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Deleting a student while all persons are being shown

-   1. Prerequisites: List all student using the `liststudent` command.
+   1. Prerequisites: List all student using the `lists` command.
 Multiple students in the list.

    1. Test case: `deletestudent 1`<br>
       Expected: First student is deleted from the list.
 Details of the deleted student shown in the status message.
 Timestamp in the status bar is updated.